veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 functionality, but in a CLI form.

-First lets send over the program to our Veracruz server, this requires an identity with the "PiProvider" role:
+First lets send over the program to our Veracruz server, this requires an identity with the "ProgramProvider" role:

 ``` bash
 $ vc-client example/example-policy.json \